DangerousPrototypes/BusPirate5-docs-hardware/docs/components-rev10/voltage-regulators.md

 *   [AP2127K-ADJTRG1](https://item.szlcsc.com/97547.html "AP2127K-ADJTRG1 ") (Diodes INC)
 *   [MCP1824T-ADJE/OT](https://item.szlcsc.com/157049.html "MCP1824T-ADJE/OT ") (Microchip)

 MCP1824 was used for development, but it is more expensive and harder to source than the AP2127.

-:::warning
-MCP1824 and AP2127 are equivalent, but each has a different reference voltage.
-R403/R404/R405 need to match the regulator as follows:
+:::tip
+If no part can be sourced, a common 1.25V-5V adjustable regulator can be used with the correct resistor values (see calculations spreadsheet).
+The Bus Pirate will lose features though.
+The output range will be limited to 1.25volts to 5volts, instead of 0.8volts to 5volts.
 :::

+### Reference voltage configuration

 |**Part**  |**Ideal Value**|||**Closest Value**|
 |-|-|-|-|-|-|-|
 ||R403|R404|R405|R403|R404|R405|
 |**MCP1824**|77.96K|99.22K|10K|78K|100K|10K|
 |**AP2127**|103.13K|131.25K|33K|102K|133K|33K|

-:::tip
-If no part can be sourced, a common 1.25V-5V adjustable regulator can be used with the correct resistor values (see calculations spreadsheet).
-The Bus Pirate will lose features though.
-The output range will be limited to 1.25volts to 5volts, instead of 0.8volts to 5volts.
+:::caution
+MCP1824 and AP2127 are equivalent, but have different reference voltages.
+R403/R404/R405 need to match the regulator as shown in the table.
 :::